CI/CD for ML

 Hands-On Exercises: End-to-End Pipeline Assembly

-Section titled “Hands-On Exercises: End-to-End Pipeline Assembly”In this lab, you will configure a realistic ML CI/CD environment spanning code checks, validation gates, and artifact deployment.
+Section titled “Hands-On Exercises: End-to-End Pipeline Assembly”In this lab, you will configure a realistic ML CI/CD environment spanning code checks, validation gates, portable execution, and artifact deployment.
+The commands are intentionally small so you can see the gate behavior without needing a production model.
+In a real project, each task would be connected to versioned data, a model registry, and a protected deployment environment.

-Prerequisites: A Linux/macOS shell, Python 3.10+, and a local Kubernetes v1.35 cluster (like minikube or kind).
+Prerequisites: A Linux/macOS shell, Python 3.10+, and a local Kubernetes v1.35 cluster such as minikube or kind.

 Task 1: Scaffold the Action Workflow

-Section titled “Task 1: Scaffold the Action Workflow”We need to block bad python code before it ever attempts to train a model.
-Create the YAML to lint the src/ directory.
+Section titled “Task 1: Scaffold the Action Workflow”We need to block broken Python code before it attempts to train a model.
+Create a pull request workflow that lints the src/ directory and treats formatting or linting failures as merge blockers.
+This is the cheapest useful gate, so it belongs near the beginning of the pipeline.

 Solution & Commands